HugoMatilla/Effective-JAVA-Summary/README.md

 Sorting an array of objects that implement _Comparable_ is as simple as `Arrays.sort(a);`

-The class will interoperate with many generic algorithms and collection implementations that depend on this interfce.
+The class will interoperate with many generic algorithms and collection implementations that depend on this interface.
 You gain lot of power with small effort.

 Follow this provisions (Reflexive, Transitive, Symmetric):